vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 #### Windows

-For Windows, custom exclusions can be defined for scheduled scans, on-demand scans, and always-on real-time protection and monitoring.
-The types of exclusions include:

-- **File extension**: Exclude files based on their extension.
-- **File**: Exclude specific files by their full path.
-- **Folder**: Exclude all files within a specified folder.
-- **Process**: Exclude files opened by specific processes.
+Microsoft Defender Antivirus can be configured to exclude combinations of processes, files, and extensions from scheduled scans, on-demdand scans and real-time protection.
+[Contextual file and process exclusions](https://learn.microsoft.com/en-us/defender-endpoint/configure-contextual-file-folder-exclusions-microsoft-defender-antivirus#:~:text=Exclusions%20are%20primarily%20intended%20to%20mitigate%20affects%20on,for%20addressing%20false%20positives%20in%20a%20reliable%20way.) provide granular control to minimize protection gaps.

+> [!NOTE]
+> Some ASR rules do honor Microsoft Defender Antivirus exclusions.
+See [Attack surface reduction rules reference - Microsoft Defender Antivirus exclusions and ASR rules](attack-surface-reduction-rules-reference.md#microsoft-defender-antivirus-exclusions-and-asr-rules).
+All ASR rules honor process exclusions.

 For detailed instructions, see [Configure custom exclusions for Microsoft Defender Antivirus](/defender-endpoint/configure-exclusions-microsoft-defender-antivirus).

-> [!Note]
-> Microsoft Defender Antivirus exclusions can apply to antivirus scans and/or to real-time protection.

 ### Custom remediation actions